 Step 1 Go to Toolbox and Open Video Compress.

-Start Wondershare UniConverter on your Mac/Windows computer, go to the Toolbox tile from the top, and click Video Compress.
+Start Wondershare UniConverter on your Mac/Windows computer, and click the Video Compressor option.

 Step 2 Click Add File and Reduce Video Size.